Bluesky Bullet Points: September 22, 2024

 Boarding Windows in Paradise

 I love the thoughtful thematic work on this: Escapism that’s tempered by keeping a watchful eye on the horizon.
 Frazier’s joined by some ace collaborators who contribute to the overall vibe.
-And praise be for the Bluegrass cover of “Holiday” I never knew I wanted.
+And praise be for the Bluegrass cover of “Borderline” I never knew I wanted.

 Rachel McIntyre Smith